ForNeVeR/praefectus/Readme.md

 machine learning algorithms.
 Everything it presumes then should be approved by a human, so don't worry, machines aren't (yet) going to take over your tasks.

+### Task progress

+Praefectus is aware of the task progress: task may be 50% done — and Praefectus known about your cognitive bias in estimating the progress, thanks to AI!

+Praefectus also allows you to specify the task _value_, and it will try to maximize the value you gather when making your schedule.

 ### Programmable

 Praefectus has good APIs for both external programs and internal scripts.